Namaste Symbol Of Honor & Grace + What This Yogi Gesture Truly Means

 According to an article in Yoga Journal about the meaning of Namaste written by Aadil Palkhivala, who is an expert on the topic of Chakras, by placing the hands in prayer at the heart chakra, the flow of Divine love increases while closing the eyes and bowing the head surrenders the mind to the Divine heart.

-You will find that even when taking online yoga classes, many teachers will end the class with Namaste.
+You will find that even when taking online yoga classes, many teachers will begin or end the class with Namaste.

-But even if you're practicing alone and end your yoga session by bowing and saying Namaste, you are still putting that vibration out to the world.
-And also, importantly, taking a moment to recognize the divine being within yourself, which we so often forget to do.
+Even if you're practicing alone and end your yoga session by bowing and saying Namaste, you are still putting that vibration out to the world.
+And also, importantly, you're taking a moment to recognize the divine being within yourself, which we so often forget to do.

 Learning about yogic symbols is a great way to approach self-study and to spur the mind into further explorations of the philosophies and principles of yoga.